 Went the Day Well? is told from a ‘future date’ when the war has been won, almost like a science fiction film.
 Author Graham Greene gives every homeowner and shopkeeper a chance to vicariously strike back at invading Nazis.
 When a meek telephone operator — a little old lady! — brains a loutish German invader with a hatchet, British audiences must have roared with approval.

 The quiet country hamlet of Bramley End cooperates fully when a detachment of Royal Engineers arrives on maneuvers, to secure the area in preparation for a possible German paratroop attack.
 Little do the citizens know that the soldiers are actually German spies masquerading as Tommies, led by Wehrmacht officers who can pass for English.
-Not only that, but a Quisling among the townies has been preparing for a quick takeover.
+Not only that, a Quisling among the townies has been preparing for a quick takeover.
 The German mission is to hold the town for two days as a ‘beachhead’ for thousands of paratroops to follow.
-The undercover Nazis maintain a ruse of friendliness, but keen townspeople are tipped off by little details that don’t add up — like the fresh chocolate bar from Vienna that is found in the commander’s backpack.
+The undercover Nazis maintain a ruse of friendliness but keen townspeople are tipped off by little details that don’t add up — like the fresh chocolate bar from Vienna that is found in the commander’s backpack.

 It’s a fantasy every schoolboy has entertained at one time or another: dreaded invaders have taken over and your community’s only hope depends on what you do personally.
-Went the Day Well? is no combat spectacle — it gets bogged down in some unconvincing fighting toward the end — but it must have riveted English audiences when It’s fantasy was a distinct possibility.
+Went the Day Well? is no combat spectacle — it gets bogged down in some unconvincing fighting toward the end — but it must have riveted English audiences when its fantasy was a distinct possibility.
 It probably raised awareness of how easily spies, saboteurs and even German soldiers could pass themselves off as British.

 Pleasant officers Basil Sydney (The Devil’s Disciple) and David Farrar (Black Narcissus) billet their troops in town, while the local Home Guard shows them the lay of the land and the best local defensive positions.
 The Vicar (C.V.
 France) and the local Squire (Leslie Banks of The Most Dangerous Game) graciously invite them to dinner.
 Only one woman half-suspects that an invasion is underway, and she’s pooh-pooed by the local social matron.
-Thing change when the Germans herd everyone into the church, shoot the Vicar and hold the town’s children hostage.
+Things change when the Germans herd everyone into the church, shoot the Vicar and hold the town’s children hostage.
 But all of Bramley End, even little kids and old ladies, step up to wage all-out war on their home turf.

 Most of the invading Germans are depicted as thugs, even those that can carry themselves well enough in English (“Oh, that’s an odd accent, you must be from South Africa.”).
 We eagerly anticipate the villagers’ retaliation.
-The screenwriters everyday locals into heroes guaranteed to set audiences applauding.
+The screenwriters turn everyday locals into heroes guaranteed to set audiences applauding.
 A sailor on leave joins the rector (Mervyn Johns) in plotting a breakout from the church, while the local poacher (Edward Rigby) helps the local brat Young George (Harry Fowler) escape to raise the alarm in the next town.
-Things nearly reach a Dario Argento level of mayhem as knives, bayonets and axes are brought to the fore; by morning the village defenders are holding off the entire German force.
+Things reach a Dario Argento level of mayhem as knives, bayonets and axes are brought to the fore; by morning the village defenders are holding off the entire German force.
 Ace Ealing director Alberto Cavalcanti (Dead of Night) handles the suspenseful character drama with ease.

 The gleeful depiction of violence isn’t the only surprise — the dialogue skips no opportunity to insult the enemy: